 2. Starting small prevents overwhelming and paralysis

-Well, there is a possibility, but is the probability high?
+Well, there is a possibility, right?
+But, is the probability high?
+It just makes you feel overwhelmed.

-This is why a lot of people fail to reach their goals because they set a goal that is too big that they don’t even believe they can achieve it.
+This is why a lot of people fail to reach their goals because they set a goal that is so big that they set themselves up to fail.

 When you don’t believe that your goal is achievable and within your reach, you will never put in your maximum potential to reach it.